Last Updated May 11, 2022

-BCI is adapting its current policies and procedures to mitigate the risk of COVID-19 in our in-residence summer community.
-The policies laid out here are subject to change as new information surfaces regarding best practices around COVID-19.
-Our approach is based on the CDC’s suggestions for summer camps and the American Camp Association’s field guide.
-In addition, our policies are reviewed by our Medical Advisory Committee, who have distinct knowledge about our program and site-specific considerations.
-Our ultimate commitment is to ensure the physical and emotional health and safety of our participants and staff.
-We welcome your questions and input in shaping the upcoming summer.
+After a successful in-person summer in 2021 with no COVID-19 cases, we feel it is safe to continue planning for a full cohort of BCI 2022.
+The following information outlines how BCI is adapting its current policies and procedures to mitigate the risk of COVID-19 in our in-residence summer community.
+The practices and policies laid out here are subject to change.
+Our approach is based on guidance from a variety of sources, including the California Department of Public Health, the CDC and American Camp Association.
+Our policies and guidelines are reviewed by our Medical Committee as well as other subject matter experts when needed.
+Our commitment is to ensure the physical and emotional health and safety of our participants and staff.

 Details are below:

 We are extremely proud to report that every BCIer and staff member will be fully vaccinated for COVID-19 (two weeks post second shot/J & J vaccine) by the start of BCI.
 Submitting documentation of full vaccination will be included in the medical form completed by participants prior to BCI.
 Our 100% vaccination rate significantly impacts the number and type of precautions we need to implement.